 How to make French Onion Potato Bake

-In a small jug, mix together the French onion soup mix, cream, milk and salt.
-Then, in a baking dish layer the potato and cream mixture in thirds.
-Sprinkle with grated cheese and bake covered in the oven for about an hour.
+Step 4: Sprinkle with grated cheese and bake covered in the oven for about an hour.
 Remove the cover, and bake for another 10 minutes until golden and bubbly.

 Thermomixer?
 You can use your machine to grate the cheese, and also mix together the French onion soup mix, cream, milk and salt.
 Then, in a baking dish layer the potato and cream mixture in thirds.
 Sprinkle with the grated cheese and bake covered in the oven for about an hour.
 Remove the cover, and bake for another 10 minutes until golden and bubbly.

-This potato bake can be served to young children, with some adaptations.
-If serving to a baby under 12 months, use the homemade French onion soup mix and leave out the salt.
+Skip the salt – If serving to a baby under 12 months, use the homemade French onion soup mix and leave out the salt.
 Once cooked, season the rest of the family’s servings after reserving baby’s portion.
-Depending on baby’s age/stage and texture preferences, you might need to remove the cheesy top and serve chopped or mashed.

-Serving and storing
+Serving

-If you have leftovers (rare in our house!) you can store them in an airtight container in the refrigerator for up to 3 days.
+STORING: If you have leftovers (rare in our house!) you can store them in an airtight container in the refrigerator for up to 3 days.
 You can also freeze leftovers in an airtight container for up to 3 months.
-To reheat, allow to defrost in the refrigerator overnight and then warm in the oven.

-Looking for more kid-friendly side dishes for family dinner?
-Try this mashed sweet potatoes and cauliflower.
+Try this mashed sweet potatoes with cauliflower.
 It’s a beautifully smooth mashed potato, with hidden cauliflower, a hint of garlic and a touch of butter.

 Sweet potato scalloped potatoes with pesto is another favourite, and a great alternative for lighter meals.
 It’s a no-cream potato bake, full of fresh basil pesto flavour.
 Check it out!